Bryan Cowgill

 Bryan Cowgill (27 May 1927 – 14 July 2008) was a British television executive.
 He was Head of Sport for BBC Television from 1963 to 1973, Controller of BBC1 from 1973 to 1977, and Managing Director of Thames Television from 1977 to 1985.
-He had 6 grandchildren Sophie, Holly, Jack, Shaggy, Monty and Cecil, alongside his two sons Jonty and Tonty Cowgill.

 Early life

 Born in Clitheroe, Lancashire, Cowgill attended Clitheroe Royal Grammar School.
 After leaving school he became a copy boy with the Lancashire Evening Post, where his father was a printer.
-In 1942 he joined the Royal Marines, and during the next five years he saw service in Southeast Asia.
+In 1943, he joined the Royal Marines, and during the next four years he saw service in Southeast Asia.